NHSDigital/record-a-vaccination-guidance/app/onboarding-organisations.md

 ## Viewing the status of organisations

-You can view all the organisations you’ve invited on the homepage.
+You can view all the organisations you’ve invited on the home page.

 The status will update from 'invited' to 'active' when the user logs into RAVS for the first time.

 You can also see if an organisation is 'Deactivated' or 'Closed'.